caraclarke/glossary/readme.md

 2. Definition
 3. See Also - the word(s) in the See Also column must be the **term name** of the word being referred to or the link will not work.

-If you want to edit please contact me (Cara Clarke) for editing permissions
+If you want to edit please contact me (Cara Clarke) for editing permissions at cara.clarke8@gmail.com

 https://docs.google.com/spreadsheets/d/1cupv1Po0tGnQ60YPCkKZ9ARqQJb-4diOfTZ07AnAz8s/edit?usp=sharing